twpayne/chezmoi/docs/REFERENCE.md

 Entries are indexed by target name relative to the directory of the `.chezmoiexternal.<format>` file, and must have a `type` and a `url` field.
 `type` can be either `file` or `archive`.
-All of the entries parent directories must be defined in the source state. chezmoi will not create parent directories automatically.
+If the entry's parent directories do not already exist in the source state then chezmoi will create them as regular directories.

 Entries may have the following fields: